 What do students do for lunch?

 Students bring both snack and lunch and eat in the classroom.
 Generally the teacher will read a book aloud, or students can talk quietly while they eat.
 A microwave and refrigerator are available for upper school students.
 Several special ”pizza days” and “hot dog” days are offered throughout the year.

 Not at this time, but many families send preschoolers to Mount Calvary Lutheran Preschool in Acton.

 Where do most Imago students go after completing Grade Eight?

 The majority of our students enter the public high schools, though some continue through homeschooling and others have attended Trivium, Saint John’s High School, St. Mark’s School, The Newman School, and Lexington Christian Academy.

 What are The Imago School hours?

 Our school day begins with Chapel at 8:15 a.m.
 Students may arrive between 7:50 a.m. and 8:10 a.m.
 A usual school day ends at 2:50 p.m.
 Every Thursday is a half-day, with dismissal at 12:15 p.m.
 Kindergarten meets all day Tuesday, Wednesday, and for the half-day on Thursday.

 What about recess?

 We like the motto, “Work hard, play hard”.
 Everyone has a mid-day break on the 4 full days of school.
 Grades K-3 have a 40 minute recess then lunch.
 Grades 4-8 break for lunch first, followed by a 30 minute block of time.
-Unless the weather is too grim – which is rare as it is defined by the Headmistress, a former Canadian and the recess supervisor – we go outside to enjoy seasonal activities including various games, digging, insect hunting, sledding, fishing, and just enjoying the fresh air.
+Unless the weather is too grim – which is rare as defined by the founding Headmistress, a former Canadian and past recess supervisor – we go outside to enjoy seasonal activities including various games, digging, insect hunting, sledding, fishing, and just enjoying the fresh air.